BFI London Film Festival: Expansion

 In 1984, Wlaschin's role as program director for the National Film Theatre (NFT) and festival director was split, with The Guardian film critic Derek Malcolm taking over as festival director, initially temporarily, and Sheila Whitaker as NFT program director.
 Malcolm expanded the festival to 7 theatres other than the NFT (Dominion Theatre; Odeon Leicester Square; Queen Elizabeth Hall; the ICA Cinema; The Lumiere; The Premiere and London Film-Makers' Co-op); introduced Festival on the Square, which showed more popular films; added a surprise film each year; and increased attendances, trying to change it from a festival for film buffs to one for the public.
 The 1984 festival opened with Gremlins at the NFT on 14 November and closed on 2 December with a gala presentation at the Dominion of a new print of the 1924 version of The Thief of Baghdad starring Douglas Fairbanks with the score composed and conducted by Carl Davis.
 It was the most popular festival to date with 57,000 tickets sold, and Malcolm was retained to organize the festival the following year.

 The 1985 festival was expanded to feature 161 films and ran from 14 November to 1 December, opening with Akira Kurosawa's Ran and closing with Michael Cimino's Year of the Dragon and Peter Greenaway's A Zed & Two Noughts.
 The best films of the festival were to be shown around 15 towns around the country after the event.

 The films were grouped into regional categories.
 In 2009, these were: Galas and Special Screenings, Film on the Square, New British Cinema, French Revolutions, Cinema Europa, World Cinema, Experimenta, Treasures from the Archives, Short Cuts, and Animation.

-Since 1986, the festival has been "topped and tailed" by the opening and closing galas which have become major red carpet events in the London calendar.
+Since 1986, the festival has been "topped and tailed" by the opening and closing galas, which have become major red-carpet events in the London calendar.
 The opening and closing galas are often world, European, or UK premiere screenings, which take place in large venues in central London.
-They are attended by the cast and crew of the films and introduced by the festival director, the film's director or producers, and often the actors themselves.
+They are attended by the cast and crew of the films and are introduced by the festival director, the film's director or producers, and often the actors themselves.

 The 30th edition of the festival in 1986 opened with Nicolas Roeg's Castaway on 13 November and closed with Ken Russell's film Gothic on 30 November.
 The festival had a "post script" the next day on 1 December with a Royal charity performance of Labyrinth attended by the Prince and Princess of Wales.